lumarseg/snippets/README.md

-# COURSES
+# Snippet Repository

-Welcome to my personal Software Development Courses repository on GitHub!
+Welcome to my Snippet Repository on GitHub!
 This repository is a collection of documents, work guides, summaries, workshop notes, and code examples from various courses that I have taken in the past.

 ## Content